mtlynch/mtlynch.io/_posts/2017-08-02-sia-nextcloud.md

 `Dockerfile.nextcloud`

-{% include files.html title="Dockerfile.nextcloud" %}
+{% include files.html title="Dockerfile.nextcloud" language="bash" %}

 This file is very straightforward because NextCloud publishes its own Dockerfile.
 The only thing I added was a line to listen on port 80.